BAJAJ FINSERV DIRECT LIMITED

 These include government securities, money market instruments, and corporate bonds and debentures.
 The debt instruments that these mutual funds invest in are fixed-income options – the returns tend to be more stable than what other investments offer.

-Although there are a few risks involved relating to interest rate risk and credit risk, they come with relatively low-risk.
+Although there are a few risks involved relating to interest rate risk and credit risk, they come with relatively low risk.
 Also, you can reduce the risk further by opting for debt mutual funds that invest in instruments that carry high credit and safety ratings.
+These features make them suitable for those looking for low risk investments with predictable performance.

 National Pension System

-The National Pension System (NPS) is a high-return, low-risk investment plan.
+The National Pension System (NPS) is a low risk high return investment plan.
 Established by the Government of India through the Ministry of Finance, it is a long-term retirement-focused savings plan.

 In this investment plan, you’re required to make contributions till you attain the age of 60.
 Once you attain the retirement age, you get to withdraw 60% of your accumulated corpus as a lump sum amount.